stefanvictora/hue-scheduler/README.md

 **Similar projects**:

-- Kelvin - The hue bot: https://github.com/stefanwichmann/kelvin
+- Kelvin — The hue bot: https://github.com/stefanwichmann/kelvin
 - Adaptive Lighting custom component for Home Assistant: https://github.com/basnijholt/adaptive-lighting

 ## Roadmap

 - [x] **Conditional states** -- set light state only if it has not been manually changed since its previously scheduled state
-- [ ] **Enforce states** -- ensure that a state is always set; allow no manual override
+- [x] **Enforce states** -- ensure that a state is always set; allow no manual override
+- [ ] **Interpolate between states** -- support more advanced interpolations between states when using `tr-before`
 - [ ] **Min/Max for sunrise/sunset** -- ensure that a dynamic start time is not active before or past a certain time
 - [ ] **GUI for configuring and updating light schedules** -- via a web interface